roryp/java-spring-boot/README.md

 - To check if it's working: http://localhost:8080/v2/pets/1
+- To get to swagger json: http://localhost:8080/v2/swagger.json
-- To get to swagger UI: http://localhost:8080/v2/swagger.json
+- To get to swagger UI: http://localhost:8080/v2/index.html